Questions?

 [email protected]

-Community Data for Health and Environmental Justice is supporting and strengthening the resilience of marginalized and frontline communities in the context of climate impacts, including local climate and environmental justice planning and policy development.
+Community Data for Health and Environmental Justice is strengthening the resilience of marginalized and front-line communities in the context of climate impacts, including local climate and environmental justice planning and policy development.

-The Coalition of Communities of Color and partners are using their local data ecosystem to collect and utilize community-generated data to build resilience against climate-related events, such as heat waves, ice storms, and wildfires.
-These data will help the team identify the material needs of impacted communities, the barriers they face when seeking resources amid climate crises, and targeted investments needed to uplift communities of color and low-income residents who are on the frontline of climate impacts in Portland and Multnomah County, Oregon.
+The Coalition of Communities of Color and its partners are using community data to build resilience against climate-related events such as heat waves, ice storms, and wildfires.
+Their local data ecosystem is informing the material needs of impacted communities, uplifting the challenges communities face in obtaining resources amid climate crises, and revealing where targeted investments can support communities of color and low-income residents on the front lines of climate impacts.

-Community Data for Health and Environmental Justice is a collaboration among:
+Community Data for Health and Environmental Justice partners:

 • City of Portland Bureau of Planning and Sustainability